 Korean Kalbi Beef

-Kalbi is a classic Korean Barbeque Short Ribs dish, perfect for summer grilling, but perfectly suitable to make any time of year.
-This recipe has my Korean mama’s secret ingredient for extra tender short ribs!
+Kalbi beef is a classic Korean BBQ Short Ribs dish, perfect for summer grilling, but wonderful to make any time of year.
+I share cooking options for outdoor grilling and also how to broil the short ribs in your oven.
+This recipe has my Korean mom’s secret ingredient in the marinade for extra tender short ribs!

-As Korean food has become more and more popular in the US, this dish has played a huge part in paving the way to that popularity.
+As Korean food has become more and more popular in the US, Kalbi beef has played a huge part in paving the way to that popularity.
 It’s one of the main staples of Korean BBQ, and people rightfully go bonkers over how good it is.

-Korean kalbi is a special-cut beef short rib (often labeled Korean style short ribs) that’s marinated in a sweet and salty marinade, and grilled until caramelized and deeply brown.
+Korean kalbi is a special-cut beef short rib (often labeled Korean style short ribs or flanken cut) that’s marinated in a sweet and salty marinade, and grilled until caramelized and deeply brown.
 It’s the food of my childhood and something my Korean mama has made for me for years and years.
-Every time my mom threw a party, there would always be kalbi.
+Every time my mom threw a party, there was always kalbi.
 Always.

-And sometimes my mom would decide that we just needed to make and eat lots of kalbi, and she’d call it a party.
+And sometimes my mom would decide that we just needed to make and eat lots of kalbi, and she’d consequently call it a party.
 Even when no one else was coming over.
-Haha 🙂
+My mom’s thinking was on point!

-To get started, combine grated kiwi, grated asian pear, soy sauce, brown sugar, garlic, sesame oil, and black pepper:
+To get started, combine grated kiwi, grated asian pear, soy sauce, brown sugar, fresh minced garlic, sesame oil, and black pepper:

 Mix this together, and then you have your marinade: